First-Timers Guide to Sonoma Wine Country

 You’re probably ready for a little rest now, so head to your hotel.
 That might be the ultra-luxury Madrona Manor Wine Country Inn, a beautifully restored 1881 mansion set on eight acres of English gardens and wooded hillside.

 Or, for a more budget friendly rest, Raford Inn is nestled right in the vineyards of the Russian River Valley wine region.
 It feels like a whole other world, here, surrounded by vast open spaces, peaceful quiet, and the stars at night.

 The 1800s Victorian bed and breakfast is intimate with just five rooms, and featuring fireplaces, private baths, and a complimentary evening wine and hors d'oeuvres reception.

-Dine on a seasonal menu sourced from farm-fresh local ingredients, in a setting both humble and elegant, with a romantic and timeless atmosphere.
+Dine on a seasonal menu sourced from farm-fresh local ingredients in a setting that's both romantic and timeless.